Lacasse Fine Wood Products Inc.

 The National Hardwood Flooring Association recommends that all 3/4" flooring be nailed down onto a minimum of 5/8" tongue and groove plywood.
 Alternate sheet products like Aspenite are not considered to be suitable substitute.

-Should I do anything to the subfloor before I install my MIRAGE flooring?
+Should I do anything to the subfloor before installing MIRAGE flooring?

 It is essential that the subfloor be screwed down every 6-8" to the underlying floor joists.
 It's a good idea to jump around on every corner of the floor, to locate any remaining squeaks.
 Add additional screws and where necessary reblock the floor from underneath in any areas that persist in being noisy.
 Don't let anyone convince you that squeaking can be solved by nailing down your flooring.
 At that point, it is usually too late!